Effects of COVID-19 in children

 Even if upcoming vaccinations may be missed, there is no need to re-vaccinate the child for vaccinations that they had already received.
 The vaccination schedule can proceed from the point where it was interrupted as long as the minimum interval period between vaccines / vaccine doses continues to be observed.

 Key recommendations for COVID-19 vaccination in children

 - Studies have shown that the COVID-19 vaccines are safe and effective.
-Clinical trials with sufficient numbers of teenagers and children participating show that the vaccine is safe for those aged 12 years and above.
+Clinical trials with sufficient numbers of teenagers and children participating show that the vaccine is safe.

 - The COVID-19 vaccine is highly effective in preventing symptomatic disease and will also help prevent the child from getting seriously ill even if he/she contracts COVID-19.
 COVID-19 vaccines are effective against new variants of the virus.